tbohne/oscillogram_classification/README.md

 ```
 $ python preprocess.py [--znorm] [--diff_format] [--feature_extraction] --path /DATA --type {training | validation | test}
 ```
+*Note: In the event of `feature_extraction`, in addition to the actual generated records, two csv files (e.g. `training_extracted_features.csv`) are generated, which contain the list of the features considered in each case.*

 **Training**
 ```
 $ python train.py --train_path TRAIN_DATA.npz --val_path VAL_DATA.npz --test_path TEST_DATA.npz
 ```
+*Note: Before training, a consistency check is performed, which is particularly relevant for training on feature vectors.
+It is checked whether each of the datasets (train, test, validation) contains exactly the same features in the same order.*

 **Class Activation / Saliency Map Generation**
 ```
 $ python cam.py [--znorm] [--diff_format] [--overlay] --method {gradcam | hirescam | tf-keras-gradcam | tf-keras-gradcam++ | tf-keras-scorecam | tf-keras-layercam | tf-keras-smoothgrad | all} --sample_path SAMPLE.csv --model_path MODEL.h5